mik-jozef/chalk/notes/spec-notes.md

-issue tracker: hierarchical issues, very good query support including custom queries, easy way to see (predefined queries?) eg. all your issues, your and (new or open), all top-level issues, etc. show history of file - ie. only commits that affected it
+issue tracker: hierarchical issues, very good query support including custom queries, easy way to see (predefined queries?) eg. all your issues, your and (new or open), all top-level issues, etc. api access to all data track unique downloads show history of file - ie. only commits that affected it
 ChalkDoc: should # be used for headings? #notSure.
 One way to disambiguate hashtags from headings is to require a space in headings.
 Or just use =?